Tracheal atresia (TA) is an extremely rare anomaly and refers to a congenital absence of the trachea.

-The umbilical cord is a fetal organ and connects the placenta to the uterus and is a vital passage for nutrients, oxygen and waste products to and from the fetus.
+The umbilical cord is a fetal organ that connects the placenta to the developing fetus and is a vital passage for nutrients, oxygen and waste products to and from the fetus.

-Umbilical cord coiling index is defined as number of coils per one centimeter of length of the cord .
-Normal index is one coil for a length of five centimeters.
-If number of coils are more per centimeter it is called as hypercoiled and less than it is called as hypocoiled umbilical cord.
-This in...
+Umbilical cord coiling index is defined as a number of coils per one centimetre of length of the cord.
+The normal index is one coil for a length of five centimetres.
+If the number of coils is more per centimetre it is called as a hypercoiled and less than it is called as a hypocoiled umbilical c...

 Umbilical cord cysts can refer to any cystic lesion associated with the umbilical cord.
 They can be single (commoner) or multiple.

 They may be seen in ~3% of pregnancies in the first trimester 8.